146 MLK Jr. Blvd, #306

 ph: 770-876-4144

-What are acupuncture methods and goals?
+What are Acupuncture Methods and Goals?

 Acupoints may be stimulated in a variety of ways.
 These techniques include dry needling, moxibustion, aqu-acupuncture and electro-stimulation.
 Whatever tools are used, the goal is always the same: to restore the flow of Qi (energy) and allow homeostasis to return.

-How safe is a acupuncture therapy?
+How safe is Acupuncture Therapy?

 Acupuncture is a very safe medical procedure when administered by a qualified practitioner.
 Very few side effects have been found in clinical cases.
 The only time acupuncture is not recommended is if there is a fracture, open wound, infectious disease or pregnancy.